A Comprehensive Guide.

 A Jehovah Witness believes their organization is God's channel of communication to the world today.
 All other belief systems are thought to be false and dominated by Satan the Devil.

-A Jehovah Witness believes they are a true Christian.
+Jehovah Witnesses believe they are the only true Christians.
 While most Christians put Jesus first, the Jehovah's Witnesses worship Jehovah because they believe that Jesus came to do the will of his Father (Jehovah).
 Therefore a Jehovah Witness does not worship Jesus.
 They pray to God through Jesus and believe they should always put Jehovah first.

 A Jehovah Witness cannot attend other churches.
 They believe that they have 'the truth' and it would anger their God Jehovah to worship with non believers in other churches.